danzone/datasciencecoursera/README.md

 # datasciencecoursera
-Exercises and experiments within the Coursera Dat Science courses
+Exercises and experiments within the Coursera Data Science courses